dpp·digitaler-produktpass.de

 Is the Digital Product Passport already mandatory?

-As of July 2026: not yet.
-The technical standards are published and the EU DPP registry must be in place by 19 July 2026 – but the first mandatory passport is the battery passport from 18 February 2027.
+As of August 2026: not yet.
+The technical standards are published and the EU DPP registry has been live since 20 July 2026 – but the first mandatory passport is the battery passport from 18 February 2027.
 No delegated act for an ESPR product group is in force yet.

 Does the 18-month period always apply?